Kyytox/data-explorer.nvim/doc/data-explorer.nvim.md

 **🧩 General**

-- If you don't set true to config `use_storage_duckdb`, large files may be slow to read each time you change page or execute SQL queries.
+- If you don't set true to config `use_storage_duckdb`, large files may be slow to read each time you change pages or execute SQL queries.
 - No persistent caching — everything resets when you quit.

 **📊 Metadata View**

-- It may take a little while for larger files because the entire file is read to properly determine the types
+- It may take a little while for larger files because the entire file is read to properly determine the types.

 **📈 Data Table View**